Ethics lawyers to sue Trump over foreign payments

 The impending lawsuit was earlier reported by the New York Times.

-Trump’s son Eric Trump, an executive vice-president of the Trump Organisation, told the Times on Sunday that the company had taken more steps than required by law to avoid any possible legal exposure, such as agreeing to donate any profits collected at Trump-owned hotels that come from foreign government guests to the US Treasury.
+Trump's son Eric Trump, an executive vice president of the Trump Organization, told the Times on Sunday that the company had taken more steps than required by law to avoid any possible legal exposure, such as agreeing to donate any profits collected at Trump-owned hotels that come from foreign government guests to the US Treasury.

 "This is purely harassment for political gain," Trump told the newspaper.